FAQ's for prospective chemical and biomolecular engineering graduate students:

 I am an international student and I would like to apply for admission to the graduate program.
 Do my chances of being admitted differ from those who can establish permanent residency?

 Unfortunately, recent changes in the University of California budget make it difficult for this department to accept students who are not citizens or permanent residents of the United States.
 As a result, the department is able to accept only a small fraction of the many highly qualified international students who apply.
 The MINIMUM requirements for admission include: a grade point average of 3.0 and minimum score for the TOEFL is at least a 90 on the (Internet-based test) iBT.
 The Department of Chemical and Biomolecular Engineering requires that applicants be able to demonstrate an A- or better undergraduate record.
-The department requires all applicants to take the Graduate Record Examination.
-The Advanced section of the Graduate Record Examination is not required.
 All applicants must have an undergraduate degree in chemical engineering or equivalent training.

 I will be in town and I would like to stop by and tour the department.
 Can I drop in on a few faculty members and research groups at that time?